crovellac/MyHcalAnlzr/README.md

 In case some steps need to be redone, uncomment everything in `doAbsolutelyEverything.sh`, and comment intermediate steps not required to be redone (such as running `cmsRun`) in the script `doEverything.sh`

+Before running it the first time, remember to compile first!

 ## How to get new data